cerebris/peeps/README.md

 See http://blog.plataformatec.com.br/2012/08/eager-loading-for-greater-good/

 ```
-  # Eager load code on boot so JSON-API-Resources resources are loaded and processed globally
+  # Eager load code on boot so JSONAPI-Resources resources are loaded and processed globally
   config.eager_load = true
 ```